 "An ignorant people is the blind instrument of its own destruction."
 Those were the words of Simón Rodríguez, the tutor who educated Simón Bolivar—hero of the Latin American liberation struggle.

-President Hugo Chávez visits a classroom in Venezuela.
+President Hugo Chávez visits a

 Over the past nine years, President Hugo Chávez has prioritized education in order to advance the country toward socialism.
 In 1998, before Chávez was elected president, 9 percent of the national budget was allocated to education; this year, 22 percent—over $14 billion—will be spent on education.